 Underground Railroad Shuttle Tours

-Learn about local, Underground Railroad sites on a shuttle tour with J.E.
-Robinson Tours and the Alton Regional CVB on the last Saturday of each month (10 a.m. to noon).
-The two-hour guided shuttle tours will stop at some of the sites that were part of the Underground Railroad system including the Old Rock House, Rocky Fork Church and more.
+Learn about local Underground Railroad sites on a shuttle tour with J.E.
+Robinson Tours and the Alton Regional CVB.
+These two-hour guided shuttle tours will stop at some of the sites that were part of the Underground Railroad system including the Old Rock House, Rocky Fork Church and more.
 Alton’s riverfront location along the Mighty Mississippi played a vital role in helping slaves make connections to the freedom of the northern states.
 Buried beneath the streets of Alton and Godfrey, remnants of this period in history still exist.

 McPike Mansion Haunted Tours

 Learn the history of the McPike Mansion and take a look at the documented photos of the mansion and paranormal activity.
 Then, take a tour of the surrounding grounds and the crypt.
 Talking with the spirits with Dowsing rods and join us for a dark session in the cellar with our experienced medium.
 Tour lasts approximately 90 minutes.
 All proceeds go toward the restoration of the mansion.